Anything Open New Year’s Eve & New Year’s Day? Holiday Hours For Stores, Restaurants, Banks, Post Office As We Ring In 2017

 — FuckenEcards (@Ecards17) December 27, 2012

 Going out to eat is a big deal for many people who would rather have someone else do the cooking before they countdown to 2017.
-Most chain restaurants including Olive Garden, Red Lobster, Longhorn Steakhouse, Golden Corral, Hometown Buffet, Maggiano’s, The Melting Pot, In-N-Out, IHOP, Red Robin, and Outback Steakhouse will be open on New Year’s Eve, but it’s always a good idea to call ahead as hours vary by location.
+Most chain restaurants, including Olive Garden, Red Lobster, Longhorn Steakhouse, Golden Corral, Hometown Buffet, Maggiano’s, The Melting Pot, In-N-Out, IHOP, Red Robin, and Outback Steakhouse, will be open on New Year’s Eve, but it’s always a good idea to call ahead as hours vary by location.

 It won’t be hard to find something to eat on New Year’s Day, with far more restaurants open on the first of the year than were open on Christmas Day.
 However, if your idea of a show-stopping meal is some fast-food grub at Chick-fil-A or Chipotle, Fortune reports that both restaurants will both be closed on January 1, although some franchises may be open.
-Again, give ’em a call to be sure.
+Again, give them a call to be sure.

 And if you need some caffeine to help with your hangover, most Starbucks and Dunkin’ Donuts will be open for business on New Year’s Day.